gajjarv/PulsarSearch/README.md

    For mpiprepsubband this number should also be divisible by user supplied (number of port - 1).

-   This prog will generate several
+   This prog will generate several time series for the entire  DM range.

 5. Single_pulse_search.py : This needs all the .dat file created from the prepsubband and it generates .singlepulse files for each .dat file.
-It also generates *_singlepulse.ps plot to see single pulses in the DM vs time plot.
+It also generates *_singlepulse.ps plot to visually see single pulses in the DM vs time plot.
    Output dir also contains singlepulse.log file.

 6. Realfft : This prog creates .fft file for each .dat time series file.